Apfirebolt/Fastapi-scrum-master/README.md

 27/12/22 : Added Admin panel with support of being able to add users and tasks, modify any user or task for admin role user type.

+1/5/23 : Scheduler was added which shows a custom calendar and all the tasks you have for a given date.
+Custom calendar is made using dayjs library in Javascript.

 ## Screenshots

 The style might be a subject to change in the future for this project.
 But, as of now this is how few pages look like